mvrahden/treasurer/README.md

 - sets the path and writes the data to the output-file
   - for the sake of usability, this methods violates the Single Responsibility Principle
 - throws a message if
-  - input doesn't meet the accepted scope or
+  - input doesn't meet the expected scope or
   - if the writing process was aborted.

 # Scope Definition
 This project is meant to be *lightweight*, *easy to use* and limited to the initial scope of:
-> reading and persisting 2D-DataSets in any common format.
+* reading and persisting 2D-DataSets in any common format.

 # Community Contribution
 > Everybody is more than welcome to contribute!